Liz Terry

 He has been involved with staffing the Man Kind Project, is part of a local men's circle running for over a decade which he set up.

-Ianto' has a rich and varied experience including living off gried on a 12 volt eco community in West Wales , exploring an 'alternatives to mainstream education' for his children.
-He worked for Wynstones School, a well established Waldorf School for 11 years.
+Ianto is passionate about men's mental health, young people, sustainable ways of living and how to co create Rites and Intergenerational ways to cultivate community strength and resilience.
+Ianto' has a rich and varied experience including living off grid on a 12 volt eco community in West Wales , exploring an 'alternatives to mainstream education' for his children.
 Ianto has a practical and creative orientation to work and life and has spent much of his working life doing and making things with people in teams.

 He is a co founder and Director of Pathways To Ventures with Liz who he is married to.
 They co design and deliver Pathways work together with adults and young people using a variety of creative modalities and practices with nature immersion.